open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

    3. Add the `admission.gatekeeper.sh/ignore` label to the namespace.
 The value attached to the label is ignored, so it can be used to annotate the reason for the exemption.

-Similarly, you can also exempt entire groups of namespaces using the `--exempt-namespace-prefix` and `--exempt-namespace-suffix` flags.
+Similarly, you can also enable the exemption of entire groups of namespaces using the `--exempt-namespace-prefix` and `--exempt-namespace-suffix` flags.
+Using these flags allows the `admission.gatekeeper.sh/ignore` label to be added to any namespace that matches the supplied prefix or suffix.

-As an example, if you wanted to exempt all namespaces ending with `system` such as `kube-system`, `gatekeeper-system`, etc. you could set the flag `--exempt-namespace-suffix=-system`

 ## Difference between exclusion using config resource and `--exempt-namespace` flag